pip-services/pip-services-docs/content/en/python/components/lock/_index.md

 #### [MemoryLock](memory_lock)
 Lock that is used to synchronize execution within one process using shared memory.
-Remember: This implementation is not suitable for synchronization of distributed processes.
+This implementation is not suitable for synchronization of distributed processes.

 #### [NullLock](null_lock)
 Dummy lock implementation that doesn't do anything.